 A Sharks Nose edge profile is a perfect choice for a highly contemporary feel in your kitchen.
 This creates the illusion that your quartz worktops are even thinner than they actually are.
 It is the ideal solution if you opt for handleless doors since it makes the process of opening the door even easier.

 The visual effect can be dramatic and gives the impression that the worktops are floating above the units, while the practical benefit is that you can access your doors without obstruction.
-In recent years, Sharks Nose edge worktops have steadily grown in popularity influencing contemporary design
+In recent years, Sharks Nose edge worktops have steadily grown in popularity influencing contemporary design.

-Square Edge
+Square Polish Edge

 A square edge is only used for polishing sections of worktop edge that are not exposed to the kitchen.
 During fabrication we will use a square edge profile where, for example, the worktop meets a tall housing unit.
 This is so when we install the worktop, it does not have the raw rough texture that could scratch or damage the unit.